Resende-Lab/Coelho_Peixoto-Sweet_Corn_DH-GS_simulation/README.md

 vii: **DHAlt**: Doubled-haploid breeding program alternative (400 individuals selected at year 2).
 viii: **DHGSAlt**: Doubled-haploid breeding program alternative plus genomic selection ((400 individuals selected at year 2).

 **Plot folder**: This folder contains a script to plot the graphs as an outcome of the analyses.
 There are two files, one for each one of the set of simulations before described.
-You may find the plot for hybrid performance, parental performance, parental mean, accurary of the models used, hybrid gain per cycle, and
+You may find the plot for hybrid performance, parental performance, parental mean, accurary of the models used, hybrid gain per cycle, and efficiency.
+The files are:

 i. **Plot_parental_sel**
 ii. **Plot_scenarios**